History of the Marshall Islands: Prehistory

 Linguistic and anthropological studies have suggested that the first Austronesian settlers of the Marshall Islands arrived from the Solomon Islands.
-Radiocarbon dating of um earth ovens, post holes, and trash pits at Bikini Atoll suggests that the atoll may have been continuously inhabited from 1200 BCE to at least 1300 CE, though samples may not have been collected from secure stratigraphic contexts and older driftwood samples may have affected results.
+Radiocarbon dating of um earth ovens, post holes, and trash pits at Bikini Atoll suggests that the atoll may have been continuously inhabited from 1200 BCE to at least 1300 CE, though samples may not have been collected from secure stratigraphic contexts and older driftwood samples may have affected results.The archaeological community broadly rejects the earliest radiocarbon dates (circa 1200 BCE) reported by Charles Streck for Bikini Atoll due to significant methodological flaws.
+The primary criticism is the "old wood effect," where samples were potentially derived from ancient driftwood logs that floated across the Pacific for centuries, skewing the dates older than the actual human activity.
+Furthermore, Streck failed to provide secure stratigraphic contexts or detailed records, leaving the scientific community unable to verify that the charcoal originated from undisturbed human cultural layers rather than natural deposits or erosion.
 Archaeological digs on other atolls have found evidence of human habitation dating around the 1st century CE, including earth ovens at the Laura village, Majuro, with a date range of 93 BCE to 127 CE and Kwajalein with a range of 140 BCE to 255 CE.

 A Marshallese stick chart.
 Most were made from a grid of coconut frond midribs with small shells representing the relative location of islands.

 The Marshallese sailed between islands on proas made from breadfruit-tree wood and coconut-fiber rope.
 They navigated by using the stars for orientation and initial course setting, but also developed a unique piloting technique of reading disruptions in ocean swells to determine the location of low coral atolls below the horizon.
 The Marshallese recognized four different types of swells coming from the cardinal directions, and noticed that swells refracted around the undersea slope of atolls.
 When refracted swells from different directions met, they created noticeable disruption patterns, which Marshallese pilots could read to determine the direction of an island.
 When interviewed by anthropologists, some Marshallese sailors noted that they piloted their canoes by both sight and feeling changes in the motion of the boat.
 The Marshallese preferred to sail between July and October, because Pacific trade winds made the swells harder to read during the rest of the year.
 Sailors also invented stick charts to map the swell patterns, but unlike western navigational charts, the Marshallese stick charts were tools for teaching students and for consultation before embarking on a voyage; navigators did not take charts with them when they set sail.
 The Marshallese made three types of charts: mattang charts, which were instructional tools for teaching the principles of piloting, and meddo and rebbelib charts, which represented the relative positions of actual swells and islands.